rajyavardhanbithale/gapps/README.md

 Contributions are welcome!
 If you have suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.

+## To Be Implemented
+1. Update from Google Chrome to electron.js
+2. Add app icon to every application instances